Undergraduate Minor: Early Childhood Education for Diverse Learners

 Early Childhood Education for Diverse Learners Undergraduate Minor Course Requirements

-- ECED 401: Developmental Pathways of Diverse Learners, Birth-Adolescence (3 credit hours)
+- ECED 401: Developmental Pathways of Diverse Learners, Birth-Adolescence (3 credits)

-- ECED 402: Foundations of Language and Literacy for Diverse Prekindergarten and Kindergarten Learners (3 credit hours)
+- ECED 402: Foundations of Language and Literacy for Diverse Prekindergarten and Kindergarten Learners (3 credits)

-- ECED 403: Inclusive Curriculum for Young Learners: Planning Instruction and Guidance (3 credit hours)
+- ECED 403: Inclusive Curriculum for Young Learners: Planning Instruction and Guidance (3 credits)

-- ECED 405: Introduction to Early Childhood Special Education (3 credit hours)
+- ECED 405: Introduction to Early Childhood Special Education (3 credits)

 - Choose 3 credits from undergraduate ECED prefix courses.